Rash-in/StarParseLinux/README.md

 Instructions on installing StarParse on Linux machines using Wine

 ## Overview

-Requirements:
-- Ubuntu or similar debian based variant.
-(I am not universally knowledgable across distros for variants.)
-- Star Wars - The Old Republic (Installed and playable) - Too many other guides out there to do this.
-  -- Steam or Lutris
-- Wine 64Bit -  latest-stable (Tested with wine-5.0.3 on Ubuntu 21.10 64bit)
-  -- sudo apt install wine64
-- Winetricks (version 0.0+20210206-2 installed through Ubuntu Software app) -- Version shouldn't matter too much for this as we are using it for a single feature function.

 This guide is used to install and orchestrate the use of Ixale's StarParse.
 A combat log parser for Star Wars - The Old Republic.
 The intended use of this guide is for folks that migrated over to Linux, installed SWTOR through either steam or lutris.
 I found myself really missing StarParse in raiding the second I moved over.
 I built this guide trying to find the simplest way possible to get it up and running.
 I am sure that there are better ways of doing this.
 But this was the end result of what I had found at the time.
 I will be updating this as soon as I improve the method (possibly some scripting).

-Additionally, an email was sent to Ixale directly to see if they would be able to buld out the Java packages in a linux port since really it shouldn't have any Windows Only dependencies.
+* Additionally, an email was sent to Ixale directly to see if they would be able to buld out the Java packages in a linux port since really it shouldn't have any Windows Only dependencies.
 Hopefully the email didn't get autodeleted :P or thrown in spam.
 First time emailing so who knows.

+### Disclaimer:
-Disclaimer: There is nothing official about this.
+There is nothing official about this.
 It is a hackey workaround to get a third party app to function for a 12 year old game.
 If you break it, the onus is on you to fix it.
 Be a good 'puter person and make backups just in case. :P

+### Requirements:
+* Ubuntu or similar debian based variant.
+  * (I am not universally knowledgable across distros for variants.)
+* Star Wars - The Old Republic (Installed and playable) - Too many other guides out there to do this.
+  * Steam or Lutris
+* Wine 64Bit -  latest-stable (Tested with wine-5.0.3 on Ubuntu 21.10 64bit)
+  * sudo apt install wine64
+* Winetricks (version 0.0+20210206-2 installed through Ubuntu Software app)
+  * Version shouldn't matter too much for this as we are using it for a single feature function.

 ## Contents:
 1) Create Wine Bottle with the necessary file structure and appropriate feature functions